Skip to content

 You can apply for an allowance twice in an academic year.
 You cannot apply twice on the same basis.

 All students who are in a difficult material situation may apply for a social grant.
-The absolute condition is a monthly per capita income of no more than PLN 1294.4, but the income criterion is an auxiliary criterion, not a decisive one, which in practice means that showing a low per capita income is not tantamount to receiving a scholarship.
+The absolute condition is a monthly per capita income of no more than PLN 1908.9, but the income criterion is an auxiliary, not a decisive criterion, which in practice means that showing a low per capita income is not tantamount to receiving a scholarship.
 In some cases, the student may be asked to provide sources of income in addition to those shown in the documentation attached to the application.

 1. family composition: